3scale-ops/aws-cvpn-pki-manager/README.md

 * Get the Client Revocation List (CRL)
 * Update the Client Revocation List in your AWS Client VPN

+## Project status

+ACPM is currently 100% functional but still under active development, mostly in the following areas: testing, documentation and deployment examples.

 ## How it works

 This project works under the following premises: